-In the year to 31 March 2022, Real Life Options Group turnover increased by 1.0% from £44.6 million to £45.1 million.
-This increase reflects a increase in services across Real Life Options and its subsidiaries.
-Real Life Options turnover increased by 0.54% from £39.1 million to £39.3 million and its subsidiaries increased from £5.6 million to £5.8 million.
+In the year to 31 March 2023, Real Life Options Group turnover increased by 7.7% from £45.1 million to £48.6 million.
+This increase reflects an increase in services across Real Life Options with a decrease in subsidiary income.
+Real Life Options turnover increased by 13.2% from £39.2 million to £44.5 million and its subsidiaries decreased from £5.8 million to £4.1 million.

-Net movement in funds for the group increased by 216.2% from £105,000 to £332,000 reflecting the increase in activity throughout England and Scotland and also a £46,000 impairment charge (more details in note 13).
-Fee levels have increased largely in response to the increase in the National Minimum Wage and Scottish Living Wage, although not all local authorities have responded promptly or comprehensively to the increase in the rates that we are obliged to pay.
+Net movement in funds for the group increased by 159.9% from £332,000 to £863,000 reflecting the increase in activity throughout England and Scotland.
+Fee levels have increased largely in response to the increase in the National Minimum Wage and Scotlish Living Wage, although not all local authorities have responded promptly or comprehensively to the increase in the rates that we are obliged to pay.